 Our hearts go out to Sandi, Morula and Jabu.
 We are devastated by the passing of beloved Doug.
 He was an incredible soul who dedicated his life to educating about, protecting and caring for elephants.
 In this video from November 2019 Alessandra asked Doug what can we all learn from Elephants for the #oneactwednesday campaign.
 His message for us was to tread lightly, live more like elephants in harmony with our planet.
 May you rest in peace Doug and live on in your herd and the many people around the globe you have touched deeply.
 Sandi is now leading the difficult journey of caring for the future of Jabu and Morula as well as continuing the work of educating children in the local community to prevent further human wildlife conflict.
 We firmly believe education is the solution and will continue to support your critical work.

 The custodians of the magical wild!
-We had the privilege of experiencing the invaluable work of Children in the Wilderness.
+We have had the privilege of experiencing the invaluable work of Children in the Wilderness.
 These kids and everyone involved are awesome.
 We support them and hope you join us too.
-Let’s spread the word and be the change.
-Recently, on our first ‘Conscience Journey’ Cristina and Alessandra spent the morning practicing yoga and reading with the children of the Jabulani Primary School in Zimbabwe.
+Let’s spread the word and be the change by facilitating sustainable conservation through leadership development and education of children living in sensitive wilderness and wildlife areas.
+Recently, on our first ‘Conscious Journey’ Cristina and Alessandra spent the morning practicing yoga and reading with the children of the Jabulani Primary School in Zimbabwe.
 Our Karvansarai Traveller Cristina recognized that some of the kids uniforms were in bad condition, torn or too small which most likely would affect their self-esteem and performance.
 This was especially noticeable compared to other students whose families could provide them with new uniforms.
 She then thoughtfully and generously went on to donate new uniforms for all the kids, two of which are pictured here.

 The no bs, walk the talk, sincere and committed Sam Van Leer dedicates his work to bringing the natural habitat back to the places where we live so we can all live in paradise.
 Sam made Alessandra’s 35th birthday wish come true – to put to action the change the world needs to live in harmony with our natural environment.
 Alessandra with her friends and family spent the day with Sam clearing invasive plant species like the Brazilian Red Pepper tree which is toxic to the Miami mangrove environment.
 They finished the day by each planting a mangrove.
 Friends and family near and far participated in the day from doing beach clean-ups, compost lessons, planting trees, inspired by this day.
 Instead of birthday gifts, everyone gave their time in volunteering and Alessandra made a donation to the Guild on everyone’s behalf.